Closing the Loop on Customer Feedback: It Boosts Sales and Retention and It’s Easy To Do. Here’s How.

 And it can be as easy as sending an email.

-But if you’re like many of the hundreds of companies that we’ve talked to, using spreadsheets or Trello to organize how you close the loop can feel leaky.
+But if you’re like many of the hundreds of companies that we’ve talked to, using spreadsheets or Trello to organize how your organization closes the loop can feel leaky.
 It’s not easy to automate and you might suspect (or even know) that some customers are falling through the cracks.

 So here’s how to create a simple but iron-clad system for closing the loop that you can rely on and that’s not painful to use.

 The best part?
-Your customer will love you, churn will go down, and you’ll keep getting the feedback you need to build a winning product.
+Your users will love you, customer churn will go down, and you’ll keep getting the feedback you need to build a winning product.

 Closing the loop is more than a sales tool